Euro20179/.files/README.md

 # Dotfiles

+This repository contains basically everything my system relies on, and all the scripts i use

+In addition I keep old dotfiles/scripts around justincase™️

 - The wallpapers i use are generally from [here](https://github.com/Gingeh/wallpapers) The one currently in use is `misc/cat_bunnies.png` (wierd name for pokemon lol)